outdreamer/build-a-cure-1/docs/to_do.md

   - find source of bio keywords & synonyms

 # Structural Objects
+  - when evaluating interactions, check for other compounds that interfere with metabolism & de/activation (cytochromes it targets, liver enzymes it assists), which can increase or decrease blood ratio of a drug
+  - look for processes/intake of nutrients that could combine to form other compounds (berberine) given the output health factors (stable blood sugar)
   - fix order of assembled combinations:
       get_alts: all_alts [['suppose', 'assumed', 'thought'], ['DT', 'PDT', 'WDT', 'TO', 'PP', 'CC', 'IN'], ' that ', ['suppose', 'assumed', 'thought'], ' that'] get_all_versions |suppose thought assumed| that DPC |suppose thought assumed| that